 This weekend, I made Big Sur Hide Bread again.
-I first tried it in 2010 (and made it again in 2014), and I liked it, but I honestly wasn't quite satisfied with how they turned out.
+I first tried it in 2010 and I liked it, but I honestly wasn't quite satisfied with how they turned out.
 The rolls were flat (didn't rise), and incredibly dense, and the crust was too tough after the day I baked them.
 I didn't think there was a problem with the recipe - I thought there was a problem with my implementation of it.
 I liked the flavor of the rolls and I liked how quick they were to make, so I wanted to try again and do the recipe justice.

 This turned out much better than before.
 The milk gave the bread extra tenderness that it had been lacking, and I think it helped the baking soda have a better reaction.
 Less flour made the rolls more tender and allowed them to rise, even though it made the batter stickier.

 These were still hearty.
 Sunflower seeds were a dominant flavor, given the large dose of them.
 I really didn't notice the whole wheat flour or oat bran, although I know they made this bread pretty healthy.
 The rolls were good, untoasted right after baking, with a beef vegetable soup I made.
 I don't eat butter as a spread, but almond or peanut butter suits these rolls very well.
 In fact, one of these, toasted, with almond butter is exactly what I plan on having for breakfast for the next several days.